edwinnduti/edwinnduti/README.md

 <div align="left">
    <!-- my details -->
-  - 👩‍🚒 Working as a fullstack developer for a client
+  - 👩‍🚒 Working as a Solutions Engineeer at 4C Group

   - 💥 Interests in Artificial Intelligence and Blockchain(ethereum contracts).